rybafish/rybafish.github.io/sqlconsole.md

 Let's go through buttons and see how this works.

-The main point having SQL console is executiong SQL statements, that is why RybaFish has three different wais doing this.
+The main point having SQL console is executiong SQL statements, that is why RybaFish has three different ways doing this.

+### Main Execute Statements Button

 ![F8](https://www.rybafish.net/img/F8_icon.png) `F8` Main **Execute** button.<a name="execute"></a>